BarryCarlyon/FS22_ExtraGears/README.md

 - Shift remove 8 - Just remove 8 to the gears

 A on screen Display will below the Gears tell you the current gear offset you have set.

+This mod additionally adds Gear Groups 5/6 for binding as needed!

 # Install